ragarasagna/StarTechies_CF2021/README.md

 The project manager can perform a set of operations:

-1.Create new project and add members to the team.
+   a.Create new project and add members to the team.
-2.Assign reported bugs to the developers
-3.Can manage the previously assigned projects and bug status.
+   b.Assign reported bugs to the developers c.Can manage the previously assigned projects and bug status.

 The Tester can open a project assigned to him and click on report new bug.This will pass all the details of the bug to the Project Manager.